Posted on: Mar 17, 2023 | 3 mins | Written by: HDFC ERGO Team

 Conclusion

-If summers bother you, tinted glasses and glass films are an option you can consider, but you will need to be very careful about not breaking any laws.
+If summers bother you, tinted glasses and glass films are options you can consider, but you will need to be very careful about not breaking any laws.
 Getting a car insurance policy is not a problem, but there can be an RTO fine, or there can be a problem at the time of claim settlement.
 Thus, all you need to do is get the films or glasses that are approved and do not create issues of any kind when driving the car.
+Ensure that you have at least third party insurance for your vehicle because the chances of traffic police checking all documents are quite high if you get pulled over for using tinted glass.

 Disclaimer: The above information is for illustrative purpose only.
 For more details, please refer to policy wordings and prospectus before concluding the sales.